-Hold court with this royal skull and crossbones wax seal necklace, the skull and bones under a crown ... memento mori!
+Hold court with this royal skull and crossbones wax seal necklace, the skull and bones under a crown ... memento mori wax seal jewelry.

 - symbolism -

-In heraldry, the skull and crossed thighbones symbolize mortality and the crown symbolizes monarchy, state and power and denotes dignity and accomplishment.
+In heraldry, the skull and crossed thighbones are symbolic of mortality and the crown represents monarchy, state and power and denotes dignity and accomplishment.

-The skull is often called the Latin MEMENTO MORI and roughly translates remember that you must die.
-It is a grim reminder that life is short so make now matter.
+The skull is often called the Latin MEMENTO MORI and roughly translates remember that you must die, a reminder that death comes to all living things and life is short so make now matter.

 - approximate measurement - 3/4” x 7/8" (20mm x 22mm)

 - wax seal charm metal - sterling silver (.925 silver)

 - photographed with an old US dime for scale